Die Heimat: Green movement

 The department of rural enlightenment has supported the importance of distinguishing between these two political parties.
 The department created a brochure called "Nature Conservation Versus Right-wing Extremist".
 The brochure was created in order to help consumers distinguish from the far-right extremists.
 Other representatives from the government have spoken on this divide.
 For example, Connolly mentions a representative of the Centre for Democratic culture in Mecklenburg who chose to stay anonymous in order to protect themselves.
 The representative stated the goal of the NPD is to build bridges between citizens.
 The NPD is strategic in the way they are going about this in a subtle quite manner.
 The result the NPD is trying to achieve is to reinforce the division between the two political parties for when NPD no longer becomes associated with politics.

 Controversies

 Holocaust denial

-Josef Truxa, the chair of the NDP in Munich, denied on 18 June 1965, that the Nazis committed any crimes and that it was propaganda by Jews.
+Josef Truxa, the chair of the NPD in Munich, denied on 18 June 1965, that the Nazis committed any crimes and that it was propaganda by Jews.